Learn to spot the warning signs that indicate someone inside your organization may pose a security risk.

 IBM X-Force reports that infostealer delivery increased 84% via phishing in 2024.
 These malware variants extract saved passwords and session cookies from browsers, giving attackers everything they need to impersonate employees.

-Contractors, vendors, and business partners often have privileged access with less oversight than employees.
-They may have weaker security practices.
+Contractors and vendors often have privileged access with less oversight than employees.
 When they get breached, your data goes with them.
 Third-party breaches accounted for 35% of all breaches in 2024 (SecurityScorecard).

 Employees leaving your organization pose unique risks.
 Many take proprietary data when they leave, whether for competitive advantage or as insurance.
 The risk window extends from resignation announcement through account deactivation.